Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 See, it goes under the histogram.
 Let's fix that and add the `Controls` render while we're at it.

-{crop-start: 396, crop-end: 426, format: javascript, line-numbers: false}
+{caption: "Add opaque background to histogram", crop-start: 396, crop-end: 426, format: javascript, line-numbers: false}
 ![](code_samples/es6v2/App.js)

 Rectangle, `500` to the right, `0` from top, `600` wide and `500` tall, with a white background.
 It gives the histogram an opaque background, so it doesn't matter what the map is doing.